galaxyproject/galaxy-hub/src/events/2021-02-04-dev-roundtable/index.md

 title: "Galaxy Developer Training & Onbarding"
 date: '2021-02-04'
 days: 1
-tease: "How to grow the Galaxy Developer community?"
+tease: "How to grow the Galaxy Developer community?
+Admin Training Update"
 continent: GL
 location: "Galaxy Developer Roundtable, Online, Global"
 image: "/images/galaxy-logos/galaxy-developer-roundtable-300.png"
 location_url: "/community/devroundtable/"
 external_url:
 gtn: false
-contact: "Dannon Baker, Beatriz Serrano-Solano, Dave Clements"
+contact: "Dannon Baker, Beatriz Serrano-Solano, Dave Clements, Saskia Hiltemann"
 links:
   - text: "Zoom"
     url: "https://psu.zoom.us/j/92752763386"
 ---

 **Topic: How to grow the Galaxy Developer community**, including a discussion of a new Galaxy Developer Training Course, and other ways we can make it easier for new developers.

+And an **update on [Galaxy Admin training](/src/events/2021-01-admin-training/index.md)**.

 Please [join us](https://psu.zoom.us/j/92752763386) at Noon, US Eastern time ([see in your timezone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Galaxy+Developer+Roundtable&iso=20210204T12&p1=179&ah=1)) for an open discussion about ...